ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

     A0:E6:F8:1E:58:57 (unknown)
     A0:E6:F8:1E:58:57

-In the example above, `A0:E6:F8:1E:58:57` is the bluetooth address of our WeDO 2.0 hub.
-We can use other tools, including a smartphone with BLE support - the WeDO 2.0 will probably show up as `LPF2 Smart Hub 2 I/O`, just look for the address in its properties.
+In the example above, `A0:E6:F8:1E:58:57` is the bluetooth address of our WeDo 2.0 hub.
+We can use other tools, including a smartphone with BLE support - the WeDo 2.0 will probably show up as `LPF2 Smart Hub 2 I/O`, just look for the address in its properties.